Ai Accountant

 What evidence do auditors typically ask for around bank transactions?

 They request change logs for sampled transactions, approval chains for high value payments, reconciliation snapshots as of specific dates, and links back to invoices and supporting documents.
-With AI Accountant, you can export by date range, user, change type, or amount threshold in minutes.
+A well configured system lets you export by date range, user, change type, or amount threshold in minutes.